adrianchen8662/CarDealershipProject/Database_Schema/README.md

 Tables that contain a mix of foreign keys, primary keys and values are generated with the "_NF" in its name to denote that it does not contain foreign keys
 [Table_Name]_Data_Generated.csv are completed mock data .csv files, ready to be imported into MySQL Workbench to be populated.

-To populate tables in MySQL,
+To populate tables in MySQL, open the [SQL Model](Car_Dealership_Database_Schema.mwb) and import information in the Inserts tab.
+Once all tables have been populated, select in the top bar Database -> Forward Engineer.
+The options "Generate separate CREATE INDEX statements" and "Generate INSERT statements for tables" should be selected.
+Save it as a file.
+An [example](Forward_Engineer_SQL.sql) is included.

 ### Mockeroo Fields
 #### Customer - Generated 100 lines
 | **Field Name** | **Type**                       |